- Admission Requirements

 - During the first two years, PhD students must take at least three full-year courses or equivalent half-courses, plus MST 1001Y.
 The latter must be taken during Year One.

-- Of the three courses, two full-year courses (or four half-courses) must be in the chosen major area (Art History, History, Literature, Musicology, Philosophy or Religious Studies) and one full year course (or two half courses) must be in the chosen minor area (fields such as those listed above, plus Palaeography or Philology).
+- Of the three courses, two full-year courses (or four half-courses) must be in the chosen major field (Art History, History, Literature, Musicology, Philosophy or Religious Studies) and one full year course (or two half courses) must be in the chosen minor field (fields such as those listed above, plus Palaeography or Philology).

 - The student is required to maintain an average grade of A-.